Paralegal

 Get the skills you need to pursue the career path you want!

-ABA Approved
+ABA APPROVED

 The Paralegal program is approved by the American Bar Association (ABA).
 Non-attorneys may not provide legal services directly to the public, except as permitted by law.
 The ABA approval requires that nine (9) credit hours of legal specialty courses be taken in the traditional (face-to-face) format.